slhck/ffmpeg-quality-metrics/README.md

 > [!NOTE]
 >
 > Previous versions installed a `ffmpeg_quality_metrics` executable.
 To harmonize it with other tools, now the executable is called `ffmpeg-quality-metrics`.
-Please ensure you remove the old executable (e.g. run `which ffmpeg_quality_metrics` and remove the file).
+Please ensure you remove the old executable if you have it.

 **Contents:**